The Contemporary classes develop the technical, improvisational and choreographic skills of the dancer and are accompanied by live percussion.

-Please note that Registrations are no longer being accepted for the Regular Season (Fall and Winter/Spring).
-We are however now accepting registrations for Spring Fling mini 4-5 week sessions which will begin in May.
+We are now accepting registrations for Spring Fling mini 4-5 week sessions which begin in May and the 2019-2020 sessions which begin in September.

 Rooted in classical ballet vocabulary with a strong emphasis on torso articulation and expression, the contemporary technique classes encourage alignment, form, coordination, musicality, strength, rhythm and kinetic intelligence.
 This work also acts as an essential warm-up and grounding in precision.
-Contemporary Technique is taught by Janet Johnson with live percussion by either Adam Bowman or Jeff Wilson.
+Contemporary Technique classes have live percussion!

 The young contemporary dancer experiencing contemporary technique for the first time is gently introduced to both form and technical approaches to their dancing which include reaffirming optimum alignment and exploring mobility and stability in the body.